 Terry had a prodigious publication record of 584 scholarly items, including 256 peer-reviewed book chapters and journal articles, 52 reviewed research reports, 16 conference abstracts, 140 international conference presentations and 52 consulting reports.
 He also presented 38 statements of expert evidence in planning hearings, resource consent applications and Environment Court appeals.
 During his career he won 150 research contracts totaling more than $10 million, and led 21 major projects and expeditions, including two to the Antarctic.

 Terry Hume became the fourth ever member to receive the Society’s Life Membership.
 Terry was presented with the award at the Society’s annual conference held in Auckland during 2012, where the New Zealand Coastal Society was celebrating its 20th anniversary.

-With over 35 years’ experience as a marine geologist and coastal oceanographer, NIWA Principal Scientist Dr Terry Hume has been at the forefront of research on New Zealand’s Coastal Environment.
+With over 40 years’ experience as a marine geologist and coastal oceanographer, NIWA Principal Scientist Dr Terry Hume has been at the forefront of research on New Zealand’s Coastal Environment.
 He’s one of a handful of coastal scientists working in New Zealand who in the truest sense wrote the book on our coastal environments.
 For example, in the late 1980s Terry and Ed (CE) Herdendorf classified estuaries into 16 geomorphological types.
-This work developed into a rule-based GIS classification in 2007 and is used throughout the world to assist in the management of estuaries.
+This work developed into a rule-based GIS classification in 2007 and as a classification for coastal hydrosystems in 2016, and is used throughout the world to assist in the management of estuaries.